undefined-moe/cerberus/README.md

 Cerberus guards the gates of open source infrastructure using a sha256 PoW challenge to protect them from unwanted traffic.
 It provides a Caddy handler that can be applied to existing Caddy servers.

 This project started as a Caddy port of [Anubis](https://github.com/TecharoHQ/anubis/) and is now a standalone project.
-While Anubis focuses on protecting websites from AI scrapers, Cerberus serves a different purpose: it's designed as a last line of defense to protect volunteer-run open source infrastructure from aggressive PCDN attacks.
+While Anubis focuses on protecting websites from AI scrapers, Cerberus serves a different purpose: it's designed as a last line of defense to protect volunteer-run open source infrastructure from abusive traffic.
 We would do whatever it takes to stop them, even if it means sacrificing a few innocent cats.

 For now, the project is still mostly a re-implementation of Anubis, but it's actively developed, and will eventually employ more aggressive techniques.
 You can check the [Roadmap](#roadmap) section for more details.